Oatman Highway in AZ: winding, with hairpin turns and scenic views

-Oatman Highway is the name of a very demanding drive located in Mohave County, in the northwestern corner of the U.S. state of Arizona.
+Oatman Highway is the name of a very demanding drive located in Mohave County, in the US state of Arizona.
 Very little guard rails give you no lee-way for error.

 Part of the Historic U.S. 66 W, the road is not easy.
-It’s paved and tops out at Sitgreaves Pass, at an elevation of 1.096m (3,595ft) above the sea level.
+It’s fully paved and tops out by Sitgreaves Pass, at an elevation of 1.096m (3,595ft) above the sea level.

 Is Oatman Highway dangerous?

-The road is very narrow and makes a number of hairpin turns.
-If you are fearful of heights this is the last place on earth you want to be.
+Tucked away on the northwestern corner of Arizona, to the south of Kingman, the road is very narrow and makes a number of hairpin turns.
 It features some steep climbs.
+Near the summit, the road hugs the mountainside, with no shoulders and few guardrails.
+If you are fearful of heights this is the last place on earth you’ll want to be.

 Is Oatman road scenic?